Replacing the Rear Derailleur

 You're riding along, sprinting up the trail, when you suck a stick into the rear derailleur.
 POW!
 Your derailleur is toast.
 Believe it or not, it's not difficult to replace the rear derailleur yourself.
-Before replacing a "bent derailleur" make sure it's not just the derailleur hanger!
+Before replacing a "bent derailleur" make sure it's not just the derailleur hanger that needs straightening or replacing!

 The derailleur will now come away from the hanger.